LordiAnders/PAYDAY-2-VR-Fixes/README.md

 - Fixed a crash that can sometimes occur when a heist starts after the black intro screen.
 - Added a check to prevent throwing too many grenades, when using the VR belt, which could trip the game's anticheat.
 - Fixed the event decorations, that are enabled at certain times of the year, not being implemented properly for the VR main menu.
 These can be disabled in the mod options.
+- Fixed "civilian mode" using running movement speeds when using teleportation, and sometimes allowing jumping when it is supposed to be disabled.
+This fix can be disabled in the mod options.
+- Fixed a few cases where the game could fail to unequip melee weapons and deployables when downed.
+This fix can be disabled in the mod options.
 ### Improvements
 - Unlocked all weapons that were 'VR Locked' as they are now all usable and reload correctly.
 - Removed annoying grip points on the LMGs that make them hard to two-hand properly.
 They now only have 1 grip point.